 The conservative Jacques Chirac became the first Parisian mayor of the modern era; he later went on to win the French presidency in 1995 after 18 years and three terms at the Hôtel de ville.
 He was followed by fellow right-winger Jean Tibéri, whose reputation was gradually marred by political scandals to the point of his inability to seek reelection .

 The following mayors – the audacious trailblazer Bertrand Delanoë, as well as his successor, the environmentally-minded Anne Hidalgo (who currently holds the office) – were members of the Socialist Party.
 Their successes in 2001 and 2014 resulted from the strategic union of the Parisian left, forming a broad progressive coalition comprising of Socialist, Green and Communist representatives.

-Parisians will choose their mayors next year, in a two-round election held on March 15th and 22nd – as in the rest of France.
+Next year Parisians will once again choose their mayors, in a two-round election held on March 15th and 22nd – as in the rest of France.
 Tradition dictates that the incumbent would contend against the local leader of the opposition during the second round.
 Left against right, experience versus novelty.

 The surprise election of Macron in 2017 and the subsequent rise of his party – La République en Marche (LREM) – has reconstructed the political landscape and changed this predicted scenario altogether.

 After securing many of the votes of the moderate left during the presidential elections, Macron’s “centrist” line has gradually converted traditional supporters of the conservative party Les Républicains (LR) to his own political brand.
 In the last European elections, Parisian arrondissements that had been leaning right for decades – especially in the bourgeois districts west of the capital – have all placed the presidential party way ahead of its rivals.
 Overall, LREM won 33% of voters in the capital, compared to an abysmal 10% for the right-wing party.